efeslab/igor-ae/README.md

 each taskset, we determined if the taskset was schedulable with the default BFT protocol (OM for f = 1, TC for f = 2).
 If not, we replaced any tasks that did not meet deadlines with speculative IGOR tasks, then determined whether the resulting taskset was schedulable.

 The worst-case number of time slots needed to execute each stage of each protocol was determined by parsing the raw timing data in `~/igor-ae/data`.

-To repeat these steps, execute the following:
+To re-process these steps, including re-processing the raw timing data, execute the following:

 ```script
 $ cd ~/igor-ae/evaluation/partB_schedulability